-His timeless message still holds true to combat injustice and cruelty with the means of love and truth.
+His timeless message still holds true to combat injustice and cruelty through love and truth.

 His message can be used to solve today’s social, political and ecological problems.

-Mahatma Gandhi taught us that we can bring harmony to our world by becoming champions of LOVE and PEACE, he led by example in following the Ten virtues and principles of LIFE which we can incorporate in our daily practices to create more Happiness for 2016.
+Mahatma Gandhi taught us that we can bring harmony to our world by becoming champions of LOVE and PEACE.
+He led by example in following the Ten virtues and principles of LIFE which we can incorporate into our daily practices to create more Happiness.

 “Gandhi is unique in political history.
-He has invented an entirely new and humane technique for the liberation struggle of an oppressed people and carried it out with the greatest energy and devotion.
-The moral influence which he has exercised upon thinking people through civilized world may be far more durable than would appear likely in our present age, with its exaggeration of brute force… We are fortunate and should be grateful that fate has bestowed upon us so luminous a contemporary- a beacon to the generations to come”. – Albert Einstein
+He invented an entirely new and humane technique for the liberation struggle of oppressed people and carried it out with the greatest energy and devotion.
+The moral influence which he has exercised upon thinking people through the civilized world may be far more durable than would appear likely in our present age, with its exaggeration of brute force… We are fortunate and should be grateful that fate has given us a luminous contemporary- a beacon to future generations”. – Albert Einstein for more information

 “If humanity is to progress, Gandhi is inescapable.
-He lived, thought, acted and inspired by the vision of humanity evolving toward a world of peace and harmony.” – Dr. Martin Luther King, Jr.
+He lived, thought, acted and inspired by the vision of humanity evolving toward a world of peace and harmony.” – Dr Martin Luther King, Jr. for more information.